luizbgomide/sovereign/rules.md

 ### Skill Checks

-Most characters are skilled, competent folks who are perfectly capable of carrying out the ordinary duties of their role.
+Most Delvers are skilled, competent folks who are perfectly capable of carrying out the ordinary duties of their role.
 Sometimes, however, they are faced with a situation or challenge beyond the usual scope of their role and the GM calls for a skill check.

 To make a skill check, roll 2d6 and add the most relevant skill level and attribute modifier (denoted as Attribute Modifier/Skill, like Str/Exert or Int/Magic).
 If the total is equal or higher than the check’s difficulty class (DC), the check is a success.
-On a failure, the PC either can’t accomplish the feat at all, bad luck cheats them, or they achieve it at the cost of some further complication.
+On a failure, the Delver either can’t accomplish the feat at all, bad luck cheats them, or they achieve it at the cost of some further complication.
 The GM determines the specific consequence of a failure.

 To express to this compactly, we write DC {Difficulty Class} {Attribute Modifier/Skill}.
 For example, DC 8 Int/Know or DC 12 Dex/Heal.

 The GM is always the one who calls for a skill check, and they do so at their discretion.
-The player simply describes what their PC is attempting to do, and the GM will tell them what skill and attribute combination to roll.
+The player simply describes what their Delver is attempting to do, and the GM will tell them what skill and attribute combination to roll.
 If multiple skills or attributes might plausibly fit the action, the player can pick the one most favorable to them.

 | Difficulty | Skill Check                                                                                                                                   |
 |------------|-----------------------------------------------------------------------------------------------------------------------------------------------|